 Provence is a magical triangle of land in southeastern France containing the spirits of civilizations past and present, a splendid, multi-faceted mosaic of sunshine and serenity.
 This sun-kissed corner of the map encompasses such seasonal bounty, and irresistible scents of lavender, rosemary and thyme, you can almost taste its beauty.
 The slow daily rhythms of Provence will embrace you on this unhurried, culinary tour.
 And, as you’ll find, the true glory of this region will only unveil its secrets to those who take the time to pursue them.
 Follow in the footsteps of some of the most influential food writers and cookbook authors.
 They include M.F.
 K. Fisher, Waverley Root, Richard Olney, Elizabeth David, Julia Child and Alice Waters.
-Take a foodie tour of Provence and discover an enchanting region of light and shadows.
+Take a food tour of Provence and discover an enchanting region of light and shadows.

 The French passion for food is celebrated in the village markets.
 Here, seasonal foods are still regarded as the mainstays of daily living.
 Farms and gardens grow an abundance of produits du terroir.
 Each village has its own specialty, such as Cavaillon melons, Carpentras caramels, and Avignon confitures.
 There are farmers’ markets in different villages every day of the week.
 You’ll spend a leisurely day in the village of Uzès, one of the best kept secrets of Provence.
-A mere 25 kilometers north of Nimes, it’s set amidst beautiful countryside.
+A mere 25 kilometers north of sunny Nimes, it’s set amidst beautiful countryside.
 This gem of a village is filled with Renaissance and Romanesque architecture.
 And it has one of the best Saturday farmers’ markets in the Gard.

 L’Isle-sur-la-Sorgue, in the Vaucluse, is the European center for antiques and second hand stores.
 Every Sunday of the year, L’Isle combines its antique and farmers’ market making it a shopper’s paradise and a delightful feast for the senses.
 Considered the Venice of Provence, its canals and bridges cut an intricate path through the village.
 Only 9 of its original 70 water mills remain, powered by the Sorgue River.
 It’s the perfect place for a treasure hunt.